jclarke0000/MMM-MyCalendar/README.md

 ## Using the module

+**NOTE: Some configuration parameters have changed.
+See below if you are updating from a previous version.**

 To use this module, add it to the modules array in the `config/config.js` file:
 ````javascript
 modules: [